HappyCodingEachDay/job-matching/README.md

 - **Simpler Schema**: By using JSON fields, we can keep the schema simple, reducing the number of tables and joins.
 - **Efficient Queries**: MySQL’s JSON functions are designed to be fast and efficient, improving query performance.

-### Performance Considerations
+## Performance Considerations
 To handle large-scale data effectively, it's crucial to manage how much data is processed in each query.
-The `RecommendationService` uses `batch_size` and `offset` parameters to control and optimize data retrieval.
+The `RecommendationService` uses `batch_size` and `offset` parameters are to control and optimize query.

-### Project Structure
+## Project Structure
 ```
 tree
 .